-"TUNE--THREE YANKEE PIGEONS."
+"TUNE ...
+THREE YANKEE PIGEONS."

-Who touch'd up John Bull on lake Erie,

-Who gave 'em a taste of our toys,

-From the fleet of brave Commodore Perry.

-They were not made of 'lasses but lead,

-And good solid lumps of cold iron;

-When they hit JOHNNY BULL on the head,

-They gave him a pain that he'll die on.

-Rumpti idite, I,

-Rumpti I, ti idite,

-Ri tol, ol, de rol, lol,

-Our tight little navy forever.
+HOZZA ! for the brave Yankee boys, Who touch'd up John Ball on lake Erie, Who gave 'em a taste of our toys, From the fleet of brave Commodore Perry.
+They were not made of 'lasses but lead, And good solid lumps of cold iron ; When they hit JOHNNY BULL on the head; They gave him a pain that he'll die on.
+Rumpti idite, I, Rumpti I, ti idite, Ri tol, ol, de rol, lol, Our tight little navy forever.
 Now the Niagara bore down,

-To give 'em a bit of a whacking,

-The Lawrence came up and were round,

-And set her nine pounders a cracking.
+To give 'em a bit of a whacking, The Lawrence came up and were round, And set her nine pounders a cracking.
 They soon felt the Scorpion's sting,

-And likewise the Eriel's thunder;
+And likewise the Æriel's thunder ;

-The Porcupine give 'em a quill,

-And made the Queen Charlotte knock under.
+The Porcupine give 'em a quill, And made the Queen Charlotte knock under.
 Rumpti, idite, &c.

-The Somers now gave 'em a touch,

-And the Tygress she gave 'em a shock sir,

-Which did not diyert Johnny much,
+The Somers now gave 'em a touch, And the Tygress she gave 'em a shock sir, Which did not divert Johnny much,

-For it put him in mind of the BOXER.

-The Trippe she was hammering away,
+For it put him in mind of the BOXER, The Trippe she was hammering away,

-The Ohie soon made 'em smell powder,
+The Ohio soon made 'em smell powder,

 The brave Caledonia that day

-Made her thunder grow louder and louder
+Made her thunder grow louder and louder Rumpti, idite, &c.

+We gave 'em such tough Yankee blows, That soon they thought fit to surrender;

+- That day made 'em feel that their foes, Were made in the masculine gender. - Poor Johnny was sick of the gripes, From the pills that we gave them at Engs,

+And for fear of the stars and the stripes, He struck to brave Commodore PERRY.
 Rumpti, idite, &c.

-We gave 'em such tough Yankee blows,

-That soon they thought fit to surrender;

-That day made 'em feel that their foes,

-Were made in the masculine gender.

-Poor Johnny was sick of the gripes,

-From the pills that we gave them at Enus,

-And for fear of the stars and the stripes,

-Me struck to brave Commodore PERRY.

-Rumpti, idite, &c.

-Now as for poor old Johnny Bull,

-If we meet him on land or at Sea sir,
+Now as for poor old Johnny Bull, If we meet him on land or at Sea sir,

-We'll give him a good belly full,

-Of excellent gun powder tea sir.
+We'll give him a good belly full, Of excellent gun powder tea sir.

-Huzza! for our brave Yankee Tars,

-Who pepper'd the British so merry,
+Huzza ! for our brave Yankee Tars, Who pepper'd the British so merry, stirred by these feats of naval arms and that the songs and ballads inspired by repeated victories were the spontaneous utterance of genuine feeling rather than propaganda instigated by Anti-Federalists for the purpose of influencing public opinion.

-Who fought for the stripes and the stars,

-Under brave Commodore PERRY.
+Who fought for the stripes and the stars, Under brave Commodore PERRY.
 Riempti, idite, &c.

-England is fam'd for perry and beer,

-Which quickly bewilders the brain, sir,

-But such PERRY as she's taken here,

-She never will wish for again, sir.
+England is fam'd for perry and beer, Which quickly bewilders the brain, sir, But such PERRY as she's taken here, She never will wish for again, sir.